boazbk/tcs/lec_06_loops.md

 ![Aside from his many other achievements, Alan Turing was an excellent long distance runner who just fell shy of making England's olympic team.
 A fellow runner once asked him why he punished himself so much in training.
 Alan said "I have such a stressful job that the only way I can get it out of my mind is by running hard; it’s the only way I can get some release."](../figure/alan-turing-running.jpg){#turingrunning .margin  }

-The "granddaddy" of all models of computation is the _Turing Machine_, which is the standard model of computation in most textbooks.^[This definitional choice does not make much difference since, as we show here, NAND-TM programs are equivalent to Turing machines in their computing power.]
+The "granddaddy" of all models of computation is the _Turing Machine_.
 Turing machines were defined in 1936 by Alan Turing in an attempt to formally capture all the functions that can be computed by human "computers" (see [humancomputersfig](){.ref}) that follow a well-defined set of rules, such as the standard algorithms for addition or multiplication.

 ![Until the advent of electronic computers, the word "computer" was used to describe a person that performed calculations.
 These human computers were absolutely essential to many achievements including mapping the stars, breaking the Enigma cipher, and the NASA space mission.
 Photo taken from from [@sobel2017the].](../figure/HumanComputers.jpg){#humancomputersfig .margin  }